gwenshap/DBD-Oracle/README.win32.txt

 		iii.
 Attempt to log into the version of SQLPLUS that comes with Instantclient.
-                     If you manage to log on use the username password and TNS name with the Set ORACLE_USERID = and rerun the tests.
+                     If you manage to log on use the username password and TNS name with the Set ORACLE_USERID = and rerun the tests. iv   If you are compiling against 10XE and have skiped steps 12 to 14 try again bu this time carry out these steps

 19) You can now install DBD-Oracle into you system by entering the following command from the Visual C++ window dos prompt;